jaegertracing/jaeger/docs/deployment.md

 Query service requires the location of Cassandra cluster, similar to collectors.
 At Uber we run several `jaeger-query` instances behind a single domain managed by nginx.

-## Aggregation Jobs for Service Depepdencies
+## Aggregation Jobs for Service Dependencies

 At the moment this is work in progress.
 We're working on a post-processing data pipeline that will include aggregating data to present service dependency diagram.